 - 1. Carefully cut the woodcut picture away from the text. - 2.
 Curl the picture around your fingers and pop it into the jar. - 3.
 Colour in the jam jar, or make patterns with glitter glue!
 You could make your lantern look like a big stained glass window! - 4.
-Let the ink or glue dry, then turn on your LED Candle and put it in the jar. - 5.
-Put your lantern in your window on 25th of November!
-Share pictures of your creation with #OneSmallCandle, and see what other people have made too!
+Let the ink or glue dry, then turn on your LED candle and put it in the jar. - Bring your lanterns to Illuminate on 26th November!